jovotech/jovo-cli/docs/convert.md

 # jovo convert

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-cli/convert

 Learn more about how to convert your i18n model to csv and vice versa to quickly either import your spreadsheet data to an i18n model or import your i18n model to a cms of your choice with the `jovo convert` CLI command.

 * [Introduction](#introduction)